Physical Education

 If your child needs additional input in the class try to give in when they transition between activities or after they return from break before they start with the learning process.
 A child can also be stimulated during the learning process when you see that child losing focus and concentration.

-At home it will be good to provide input at least 15-30 minutes before bedtime, before a child is expected to sit still for example mealtimes and as part of their daily routines.
+At home, it will be good to provide input at least 15-30 minutes before bedtime, before a child is expected to sit still, for example, during mealtimes and as part of their daily routines.